 Received By God’s People

 The Holy Scripture has the most copies that have survived of any ancient text, making it possible to check for errors or corruption.
 Christ not only understood and applied the Bible but also categorically declared its divine authority: “Scripture cannot be broken” (John 10:35).
 In 2 Timothy 3:16–17, the Bible is called “divinely inspired.”
-The Bible’s life includes its capacity to enter readers’ hearts and minds and their spirits, souls, thoughts, and intentions.

-The Holy Scripture Since The Beginning Of Time
+The Holy Scripture Since The Beginning

-The Holy Spirit’s Witness Proves The Veracity Of Scripture
+The Holy Spirit’s Witness Proves Its Veracity

 Conclusion